Our Faith Life

 At St. Theresa’s, we WELCOME new children, families and all visitors.
 We welcome them into a friendly happy, place where children follow in the footsteps of Jesus by loving, valuing and respecting each other.
 We are all welcome in God’s name, as God’s children.
 We try to include everyone within our community and celebrate who they are and where they come from.
 When we think about how we want St. Theresa’s to be, we think about the Kingdom of God.
 Along with our children, staff, parents and parish – we are a sign of Good News that speaks and listens to God and place Christ at the very heart of all that we do.

 At St. Theresa’s, we WORSHIP God through our class prayers, school Masses, music, assemblies, class prayer and worship services, through our actions and through the way we live and treat each other.
 We hope that this develops, nurtures and deepens our relationship with God and with each other.

 At St. Theresa’s, the WORD of God is placed at the centre of all that we do, following Diocesan guidelines and an enhanced curriculum that allows pupils to celebrate the word of God in an interesting and fun way.
 Our Religious Education is at the foundation of our school and its principles are maintained across the whole curriculum and life of the school.
 We try always to be Witness’ to the Word of God in our daily lives towards each member of the community.
 We learn about stories from the Bible that tell us how Jesus acted and how God wants us to try to be.
 Children are encouraged to engage in ‘Big Questions’ and higher level thinking generated from our faith, and also about our faith.
-We celebrate the Word of God in worship and liturgy in class, during assemblies, at Mass in school and at Mass at St. Theresa’s Church.
+We celebrate the Word of God in worship and liturgy in class, during assemblies and mass in school.

 At St. Theresa’s, we WITNESS a loving, caring God in the way we live, the way we treat each other and in the way we care about other people who do not have as much as we have.
 God is central to everything that is done throughout our school and we recognise God is with us in every aspect of our lives.
 All the family of our school bear witness to our Mission Statement.
 We are all witnesses to the values of the gospel such as love, forgiveness, respect, peace, tolerance, dignity and justice.
 We nurture, support and challenge the children to live out and to give witness to the Gospel values in their everyday experience of school life and by developing their sense of responsibility to play their part in caring activities for good causes in the wider community.
 We are witnesses to our environment and all God’s world by being good stewards of Creation.